Quantum chaos in the presence of non-conformality

-Study of various properties of a chaotic system has always been a matter of great interest.
-For a classical system, the characterization of chaos is done with help of a parameter known as the Lyapunov exponent $\lambda_L$ which can be defined in the following way \cite{doi:10.1142/7351}
+Study of various properties of a chaotic system has always been a matter of great interest both theoretically and experimentally.
+For a classical system, the characterization of chaos is done with help of a parameter known as the Lyapunov exponent $\lambda_L$ which can be defined in the following way

 where $\delta\xi(t)$ denotes the change in the phase-space trajectory of a classical dynamical system due to a change in the initial condition $\delta\xi_0$.
 The above relation also advocates for the fact that chaos is highly sensitive to the initial conditions.
-On the other hand, the study of chaos in case of a quantum many body system is quite non-trivial.
+On the other hand, the study of chaos in case of a quantum many body system is quite non-trivial \cite{Stockmann_1999}.
 Traditionally, one characterizes chaos for a non-classical system by comparing its energy spectrum to the spectrum of random matrices \cite{Ullmo2014}.
 Apart from this approach, another way to probe quantum chaos is to compute the \textit{double commutator} of two generic local hermitian operators $\hat{V}(0)$ and $\hat{W}(x,t)$.
 This can be written down in the following way \cite{Larkin1969QuasiclassicalMI}

-The above quantity $\mathcal{C}(x,t)$ measures how much effect the perturbation $\hat{V}(0)$ at the earlier time creates on the later measurement of $\hat{W}(x,t)$.
+The above quantity $\mathcal{C}(x,t)$ measures how much effect the perturbation $\hat{V}(0)$ at an earlier time creates on the later measurement of $\hat{W}(x,t)$.
 In other words, one intends to study at what rate the information gets transferred between two space-like separated points.
 This property leads to the phenomenon \textit{velocity of the butterfly effect} or commonly known as the \textit{butterfly velocity} \cite{Shenker:2013pqa,Roberts:2016wdl}.
 The butterfly velocity is a state dependent quantity and can be understood as the low energy analogue of the \textit{Lieb-Robinson velocity} \cite{Lieb:1972wy}.
 This implies that it acts as a bound for the rate of transfer of information for a quantum mechanical system at low energy scale.
-For large-$N$ gauge theories, the four-point correlator has the following form which stands to be very crucial for the study of quantum chaos
+For large-$N$ gauge theories, the four-point correlator has the following form which stands to be very crucial for the study of quantum chaos \cite{Shenker:2013pqa,Shenker:2014cwa,Roberts:2014isa}